 Whether you acquired your policy through your employer or purchased it yourself, you should review the policy completely before you apply.
 Because you may not know what type of evidence is critical to proving your claim, consulting with a long-term disability lawyer before submitting your application can help ensure that your application is complete when you submit it.

 Insurance companies are known for “bad faith” practices, including denying or canceling benefits and terminating a policy without warning.
 These companies have been known to gather evidence on their own, outweighing the information you’ve submitted.
-A long-term disability lawyer who understands how the process works can advise you on ensuring that the odds—and your claims file—are stacked in your favor, not against you.
+Our long-term disability attorney who understands how the process works can advise you on ensuring that the odds—and your claims file—are stacked in your favor, not against you.

 How to Appeal a Long-Term Disability Denial